trxgifts/SwapCoin-Classic-Exchange/README.md

-# RaiSwap Classic Exchange Interface
+# StakeCoin Classic Exchange Interface

 Forked from [Sushiswap/sushiswap-classic-exchange](https://github.com/sushiswap/sushiswap-classic-exchange), and updated to work with RaiSwap contracts.